I have never really thought about photography that much. Photos were something I took with my compact camera or my

 As you probably would guess I immediately deleted most of the photos as they were just too horrible to show to the world.

-I think I made about 20 photos of this flower before I found the settings that gave me a photo that could be used.
-As I shoot in raw, all images are processed with Lightroom and/or Photoshop before they are published.
+I think I made about 20 photos of this flower before I found a composition I was happy with.
+I shoot all my photos in raw, thus allowing me to better process them in Lightroom and/or Photoshop before they are published.

 One of my first ventures with my new camera.

-When I used to work as a Technical Engineer, there was this vacuum pump that was scrapped.
-I thought it could be fun to take it apart, so I took it home with me and did just that.
+When I worked as a Technical Engineer, there was this vacuum pump that was scrapped.
+I thought it could be fun to take it apart so I took it home with me and did just that.

 I reckon it's also the technical aspect of photography that has me entranced.
 Fiddling with technology has been one of my greatest interrests for the largest part of my life.